 Usually, the first question that the trust beneficiaries will ask the successor Trustee is "When will I get my inheritance check?"
 Unfortunately for the beneficiaries, making distributions of the remaining trust assets to the beneficiaries is the very last step in settling a Revocable Living Trust.

 Prior to making any distributions to the trust beneficiaries, the successor Trustee must be certain that every single expense of administering the trust (and the probate estate if there is one) and all taxes have been paid or that enough assets have been set aside to pay the final bills and taxes.

 Otherwise, if the successor Trustee chooses to make distributions to the beneficiaries but expenses come up later, then the successor Trustee will have to pay these expenses out of his or her own pocket.

 In addition, if probate of some of the decedent's assets was necessary, then the beneficiaries will need to wait until the probate estate is closed and the probate assets have been transferred over to the successor Trustee before the trust can be terminated and the beneficiaries can receive their inheritance.

 If administration of the trust is expected to take more than a year, then the successor Trustee should work closely with the trust attorney and accountant to plan for setting aside enough assets to pay the ongoing trust expenses and then making distributions to the trust beneficiaries in multiple stages instead of in one lump sum.

-Most people have little experience dealing with what happens after their loved one dies and they have been named as the successor Trustee who will be in charge of settling their loved one's Revocable Living Trust.
+Most people have little experience being named as the successor Trustee in charge of settling their loved one's Revocable Living Trust after the loved one's death.
 The purpose of this guide is to provide a general overview of the six steps required to settle and then terminate a Revocable Living Trust after the Trustmaker dies.